Azure/azure-rest-api-specs/specification/codesigning/data-plane/readme.md

-# Azure.CodeSigning
+# Azure.Developer.Signing

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Azure.CodeSigning.
+This is the AutoRest configuration file for Azure.Developer.Signing.

 ## Getting Started